 Art lovers may also consider staying at the Irongate Studio B&B which features local artists that change from time to time throughout the year.

-In 2021, the Clare Valley Gourmet Week will run from 14th to 23rd May.
+In 2023, the Clare Valley Gourmet Week will run from the 19th to the 28th of May.

 Explore Martindale Hall

-Martindale Hall hours are Wednesday to Monday from 10am to 4pm
+Martindale Hall hours are Wednesday to Monday from 10 am to 4 pm (open every day in the school holidays)

-Martindale Hall Entrance Fee is $15 per adult
+Martindale Hall Entrance Fee is $18 per adult and $10 for children.

 Learn about Organic Farming at Penobscot Farm